 Dr. Garza comes to the Austin Center for Radiation Oncology with acclaim in both medical practice and academic leadership in the field of Radiation Oncology.
 Dr. Garza has spent an extensive amount of time training in 3D Conformal Radiation Therapy, Intensity Modulated Radiation Therapy, and GU/GYN Brachytherapy.
 After completing residency, he was recruited to stay at Loyola, where he climbed the ranks to Assistant Professor.
 During his tenure, he was designated as Medical Director for the University Radiation Clinic at the Hines Veterans Administration Radiation Clinic, and the Radiation Oncology Residency Program Director.

 Dr. Garza has treated hundreds of cancer patients with radiation therapy, and has a special interest and expertise in the treatment of prostate cancer.
 Since joining ACFRO, Dr. Garza has treated 1,500 men in Central Texas alone (since June 2020).
 This number does not include his many years of practice in Chicago.
 In addition, he has published both textbook and scientific journal articles related to cancer and radiation therapy.
-Richard Garza, MD has been recognized as a “Top Doctor” under the category of Radiation Oncology in the January 2019 edition of Austin Monthly Magazine.
+Richard Garza, MD has been recognized as a “Top Doctor” under the category of Radiation Oncology in the January 2019 and January 2020 editions of Austin Monthly Magazine.

 Evelina Kaminski, MSN, APRN, AGCNS-BC